 Nightmare at Beaver Lake - Sammamish, WA

-The Nightmare begins with opening night October 12th.
+Sorry folks but due to the virus they are taking a year off.
+We hope to see them next year.
 This haunt is a 100% all charity and all volunteer haunted attraction.
 The full scare attraction runs from 7 pm until 10 pm or 11 pm nightly.
-They are advertised as the most terrifying haunted house on the eastside.
+They are advertised as the most terrifying haunted house on the Eastside.
 It runs Friday, Saturday, and Sunday nights in October plus the 30th and 31st.
 Every year in October a fearsome shadow falls over Beaver Lake Park.
 A group of demented, dedicated volunteers crawl out of the dark to put on an event that will leave you screaming.
 Come see the Nightmare At Beaver Lake, the Seattle area’s largest indoor/outdoor haunted house.
 Fear follows as you wind through a trail of terror nearly a mile long that leads you to a dreadful haunted house…

 Nightmare on 9th - Snohomish, WA

 The Snohomish Slaughter House is the big attraction here following the gruesome death of one of the brothers.
 They are open Friday and Saturday nights from 7pm – 12am or 10pm on other nights.
 The fun starts weekends in October plus some daytime hours.
 Please check their web page.
-This place is big on zombie paintball.
+This place is big on zombie paintball and a haunted hayride.
 This is part of the Thomas Family Farm entertainment complex.

 Stalker Farms - Snohomish, WA

-Opening night is October 6th.
 Stalker Farms is themed as “Corn Fed Horror”.
+They are open most Friday, Saturday, and Sunday nights in October.
+Check web page for calendar details.
 They offer 2 haunted attractions plus a non haunted corn maze as one packaged ticket and the paintball event The Hunt for Zombies as a separate ticket.
 With either ticket you can walk the corn maze.
 It takes about 15-20 minutes to go through each attraction.
 Field of Screams and The Last Laugh both are haunts you can expect to find darkness, fog, loud sounds, strobe lights, and scary actors.
 Yes the Zombies are real and scary.
 Stop by any Friday and Saturday or some Thursday and Sunday nights in October between 7 pm – 10 pm for the fright of your life.
 Double Dare online tickets are $19.95.
 They offer a combo Double Dare and No Scare for $24.45.
 Check the website for Zombie paintball tickets.

 Shadows Haunted Fright House Station - Tacoma, WA

-Opening night is September 28th.
-Shadows is new with two scary heart pounding attractions located at the Annex Square Mall.
+Opening night is in late September 27th.
+Shadows is now called Fright House Station.
+It has two scary heart pounding attractions located at the Annex Square Mall.
 Shadows Dare the Dark Maze and Redemption are both unique attractions.
 Open nights this year on Friday, and Saturday in October.
 Tickets are $17 for individual attraction or $25 for the combo option.
 Frighthouse Station is Tacoma’s longest-running haunted attraction.
 You are cordially invited to step into two haunted houses – SHADOWS and The REDEMPTION – filled with nightmarish creatures, the shambling dead, the unnatural and unrelenting.
 Take a moment to forget the nightmares of your life and enjoy the nightmares waiting for you inside – unexpected, waiting, without mercy.
 Are you ready?
+Same location but the address has changed.
+As usual they are located at the corner of 25th and G street.
+The address is now 626 East 25th Street, Tacoma, WA 98401.

 Haunted House Videos